nixn/pdns-etcd3/README.md

 * `log-<level>=<components>` *#STANDALONE* and *config file*<br>
   Sets the logging level of `<components>` to `<level>` (see below for values). `<components>` is one or more of the component names, separated by `+`.
 This parameter can be "repeated" for different logging levels.
-  In unix mode, the levels are set separately for the program and the clients (PowerDNS connections).<br>
+  In standalone mode, the levels are set separately for the program and the clients (PowerDNS connections).<br>
   Example: `log-debug=main+pdns,log-trace=etcd+data`<br>
   Defaults to `info` for all components.